-What began as an effort to preserve the medieval art of paper-making, which dates back to the 17th century, and to support the livelihoods of artisans descended from the last master papermakers who served in the Mughal court, had to close down last year.
-The Bombay Paperie’s physical store in Mumbai’s Colaba, where locals and foreign tourists would gather to witness the forgotten art of hand-made paper and printing, is now closed.
-However, the current custodian is dedicated to maintaining its online presence, giving their all to keep this heritage craft alive.
+What began as an effort to preserve the medieval art of paper-making, which dates back to the 17th century, and to support the livelihoods of artisans descended from the last master papermakers who served in the Mughal court, closed down last year.
+The Bombay Paperie’s physical store in Mumbai’s Kala Ghoda, where locals and foreign tourists would gather to witness the forgotten art of hand-made paper and printing might be closed, but the current custodian is dedicated to maintaining its online presence, giving their all to keep this heritage craft alive.

 Paper and makers from the Mughal era